eProsima/Fast-DDS-docs/docs/fastdds/transport/datasharing.rst

 This means that the DataWriter history can be empty and the write operation be still blocked because all samples in the pool are unacknowledged.

+The chance of the DataWriter blocking on a write operation can be reduced using |ResourceLimitsQosPolicy::extra_samples-api|.
+This will make the pool to allocate more samples than the history size, so that the DataWriter has more chances to get a free sample, while the DataReader can still access samples that have been removed from the DataWriter history.